Low White Blood Cell Count (Neutropenia)

 Signs and symptoms of infection to look for:

 - Check your temperature twice a day or if you feel feverish.
-If your temperature is 100.4 or higher, call your doctor right away.
+If your temperature is 100.4 or higher, call your provider right away.

-- Do not take acetaminophen (Tylenol) or aspirin to reduce the fever without talking to your doctor first.
+- Do not take acetaminophen (Tylenol) or aspirin to reduce the fever without talking to your provider first.

 - Shaking chills.